 You need to be insured as a student for which you have to pay a monthly premium of around £15 to £25 (₹1,400 – ₹2,300).
 Other personal expenses include study equipment, books, clothes, hygiene, etc. which will cost around £100 (₹8,900) per month.

 Important Note: The aforementioned costs of living and studying are only rough estimates and average expenses.
 Actual costs and conversion rates might differ as per different factors.

 UK Scholarships for Indian Students

 There are an array of scholarships for Indian students to study in UK which you must explore to fund your higher studies there.
-To help you finance the cost of studying in UK, here are the best scholarships you must know about:
+To help you finance the cost of studying in UK and helps you meet the daily living cost in UK, here are the best scholarships you must know about:

 - Chevening Scholarships offered by the UK government to international students planning to pursue master’s degree programs at the leading universities in the country.